klebdotio/Magic8Ball/README.md

 **** Installation: ****

-This download should've come with 3 Files, and 1 Folder The files should be named: magic8ball.py, requirements.txt and README.md The folder should be named assets.
+This download should've come with 4 Files, and 1 Folder The files should be named: magic8ball.py, requirements.txt, LICENSE and README.md The folder should be named assets.
 Do not move any of the folders or rename files, as this can cause unintended behaviour.